 The view from Fort Mackinac is, in a word, breathtaking.
 From the front of the fort you can see the majestic Straits of Mackinac in front of you, with views of the Mackinac Bridge, downtown Mackinac Island, Grand Hotel, Round Island and Round Island Lighthouse, Bois Blanc Island, the lower peninsula, and more.

 Encompassing over 1,770 acres on Mackinac Island, Mackinac Island State Park is open to the public year ’round.
 Stop by British Landing and gaze at the beautiful Mackinac Bridge; snap a selfie at Arch Rock with some of the bluest water you’ll see as your backdrop; feel like you’re on top of the world at Fort Holmes; or stop on a lush trail and take in the absolute quiet.

-At Historic Mill Creek Discovery Park visit the Forest Clearing, an area set aside for natural history programs in a forest setting.
+At Historic Mill Creek enjoy the “Nature of the North Woods” programs that include guided walks, stories, and fun activities.
 Take some time to climb to the top of the five-story Treetop Discovery Tower to experience a view of the Straits of Mackinac, Mackinac Bridge, Mackinac Island, and other sites, that you won’t soon forget.

 Old Mackinac Point Lighthouse is the best spots to gaze at and photograph the mighty Mackinac Bridge.
 It’s also a great place to watch the Great Lakes freighters cross under the bridge.

 Colonial Michilimackinac provides stunning vistas of the Straits and allows you to view the Mackinac Bridge from a new angle – with a cannon going off in front of it!
 The stroll through the two-acre palisaded community also provide many unique and memorable sights.